Consequences of a Los Angeles Domestic Violence Conviction

 Posted by Ronald D. HeddingNov 27, 2019

 If you're convicted of a domestic violence or spousal abuse case in Los Angeles, you could be facing up to a year in custody.
-The sheriffs in LA county usually will let people serve only 10% to 25% of their sentence as posted on the website.
+The sheriffs in LA County, who have the authority to determine the length of your sentence, usually will let people serve only 10% to 25% of their sentence, as posted on the website.

 Another thing that you will be facing is a ten-year gun restriction.
-What that means is, if you get convicted of any domestic violence-related offense, then you will not be able to own, use or possess a gun or ammunition for ten years.
+What that means is that if you get convicted of any domestic violence-related offense, then you will not be able to own, use, or possess a gun or ammunition for ten years.

 Probation & 52-Week Domestic Violence Program